Astig-1982/The-Quiz-Project/README.md

 ### Users Goals

 * A game that came be fun and challenging in the same time.
-* A straight forward path to start the game, without navigating throught different menus.
+* A straight forward path to start the quiz, without navigating throught different menus.
 * A quiz that will have just educational categories, rather than lifestyle or main stream categories.
 * A way to contact the product developer in case of any suggestions, complaints or any other relevant topics.
 * A way to follow the product developer on social media.
-In this case you can be up to date with new releases of updated.
+In this case you will be on track with new potential releases or updates.